 Building permit applications and associated forms are available at the building department, 5801 Marina Drive, Holmes Beach, or they can be assessed online at www.holmesbeachfl.org under “FORMS” on the main page.
 They must be submitted to the building department for review by the Plans Reviewer.
-Applications usually take 5-10 days for approval, so plan your work accordingly.
+Applications usually take 5-10 days for approval, longer for more involved projects.

 ALL REQUIRED PAPERWORK MUST BE INCLUDED AT TIME OF SUBMISSION.